jeanjulienhessouh/automation_practice_mfs/README.md

 ## Prerequisites

-python 3.11
+1. python 3.11
-Chromedriver corresponding to your chrome browser.
+2. Chromedriver corresponding to your chrome browser.
-Kindly pay attention to version compatibility between your driver and your browser.
+3. Kindly pay attention to version compatibility between your driver and your browser.
-Selenium 4.9.1
+4. Selenium 4.9.1
+5. Pytest

 ## Setup